 Nicely explain the reason for declining the request, and people generally do understand your perspective.

-13. How does Airbnb work: Don’t communicate with guests outside the Airbnb platform unless it’s an emergency.
+13. Don't communicate with guests outside Airbnb unless it's an emergency.

 If the guest messages or calls you outside Airbnb, always write on the Airbnb message thread about any decisions, changes and essential pieces of information…it will give you another layer of protection if you need to deal with any problem.